fzembow/flight-utils/README.md

 [soupselect](http://code.google.com/p/soupselect/) makes working with BeautifulSoup easier.
 It's bundled in the code.

 # Usage
+> Print out all of your flight history in CSV format.

     python united.py [UNITED USERNAME] [password]

-Prints out all of your flight history in CSV format.